axze-az/cftal/README.md

   sollya (https://www.sollya.org), libsollya-dev to build extensions to sollya and the maxima (https://maxima.sourceforge.io) computer algebra system
-- the test code uses mpfr (https://www.mpfr.org) and requires libmpfr-dev to compile the programs testing the precision (and speed) of the vectorized elementary and special functions
+- the test code uses mpfr (https://www.mpfr.org) and requires the debian package libmpfr-dev to compile the programs testing the precision (and speed) of the vectorized elementary and special functions, it requires also liblzma-dev for compression of pre-calculated results of libmpfr
 - the documentation in the doc directory requires pdflatex
 - cmake ist the used build system
 - only linux as host and target system was tested and